TheEmeraldBee/UVSim/README.md

+# Introduction

+Users can load, execute, and modify instructions in a straightforward and interactive environment with the help of this application's virtual machine interface.
+Users can follow detailed instructions, view and modify memory values, and resume execution after halting.

 # Installation Requirements

 Ensure that you have the `getch` and `pytest` python modules installed `pip3 install getch` and `pip3 install pytest`